ostinelli/gin.io/docs/application_files.md

 This directory is used to namespace everything related to your databases.

 ###### `db.lua`
 Your database connections can be defined here.
 Multiple database can be supported.
-The generated file contains an example on how to define a connection to a `mysql` database (currently, the only RDBMS database with a Zebra ORM).
+The generated file contains an example on how to define a connection to a `mysql` database (currently, the only RDBMS database with a Gin ORM).
 Please refer to [models](/docs/models.html) for how to use this file.

 You may also consider setting connections to [Redis](http://redis.io/), [RabbitMQ](http://www.rabbitmq.com/) or other types of datastores.